b-i-bob/essential_sql_tips_and_tricks/perhaps_you_need_a_multi_level_query.md

 The multi-level query is necessary here because the window function FIRST_VALUE() cannot be directly used in the `WHERE` clause of the outer query.
 The Postgresql documentation says:
 > Window functions are permitted only in the SELECT list and the ORDER BY clause of the query.
 They are forbidden elsewhere, such as in GROUP BY, HAVING and WHERE clauses.
 This is because they logically execute after the processing of those clauses.
 Also, window functions execute after regular aggregate functions.

+Is there a way to get the same result using a single-level query?
+No.

-If you just want one youngest user you need to break the potential tie and return just one.
+If you just want one youngest user you need to break the potential tie and return just one name.
-Here we break the time by using alphabetical order and the `LIMIT` clause.
+Here we break the tie by using alphabetical order and the `LIMIT` clause.
 Some SQL systems use `SELECT TOP 1 ...` instead of or in addition to `LIMIT`.
 An `ORDER BY` clause may be required so that the query returns the same result when given the same source data.